Keep in touch. Join our mailing list.

-We are delighted to have already confirmed the following authors covering lifestyle writing, fiction and nature.
+We were delighted to have hosted the following authors in 2025 covering fiction, non-fiction, comedy, lifestyle and nature.

-Michelle Ogundehin, Seth Insua, Michael J Warren, Alex Preston, Sarah Winman and Vanessa Nicolson.
+Michelle Ogundehin and Alice Vincent, Julia Raeside and Joel Morris, Seth Insua, Michael J Warren and Alex Preston, Sarah Winman and Vanessa Nicolson, Lulah Ellender, Joanna Quinn, and Peter James.

 Cranbrook Literature Festival: